css

 <link rel="stylesheet" href="main.css" title="default">

-<link rel="alternate stylesheet" href="alt.css" title="alternate">
+<link rel="alternate stylesheet" href="alt.css" title="alternate">selectors

 Selector for external links:

-feature queries
+a[href^="http"]feature queries

-to conditionally apply rules and integrate features based on browser support.
+You can use @supports to conditionally apply rules and integrate features based on browser support.

 @supports (grid-template-rows: masonry){